 To include this content; go to the Additional Content tab in Aurora, enter the URL of the index file, and have it download the content to the custom folder for you.
 When these files get updated, Aurora will be able to keep content files up to date automatically.

 It is required to include at least the core index when adding index files.
-This will override the content from the bundled system reference document and will have the latest fixes.
+This will override the content from the bundled system reference document and will have the latest updates.
 Including the supplements index is highly recommended.

 Community Driven Content